 - Use the Bible as your guide and standard

 As Christian women the Bible should be our go to resource for everything including relationships.
-Take godly characteristics from the Bible and add them to your list.
+Take godly characteristics from the Bible and add write them down.
 What are some qualities that God delights in?
 For example having a contrite (repentant) heart and a steadfast spirit.
-Our husbands should be followers of Jesus Christ and not one who simply wears the Cross or has it tattooed but has no real reverence or relationship with God.
-Study up on the fruits or the Spirit which are love, joy, peace, longsuffering (patience), kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22-23).
+Or the fruits of the Spirit which are love, joy, peace, longsuffering (patience), kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22-23).
 And while you’re looking into godly characteristics evaluate what areas you can improve in too #charactergoals.
-No one is perfect but a person who is walking by the Spirit over the flesh will have the fruit of the Spirit on their tree.
+No one is perfect but a person who is walking by the Spirit will show some fruit.

 I was always taught to be specific with my prayers.
 Ask for whatever you desire in prayer and have faith that it is yours (Mark 11:24 NIV).
 Even if you don’t get it, it never hurts to ask.
-As you become closer to God your desires will become His desires.
+As you become closer to God your desires will match His desires for your life.
 I can testify to that because in high school I was not desiring a godly man.
-We tend to want the bad boy and lean more toward the lukewarm side.
+We tend to want the bad boy more.
 Then over time as you grow in your spiritual walk you will desire a man who has had a true heart change and mind change.
 So pay attention to the desires in your heart no matter how small or silly you may think they are.
 Those desires are more likely to be spirit led.

-So now you have written down in some form or fashion what you desire in your future husband.
+So now you have written down in some form or fashion what you desire in your future husband/marriage.
 Now it’s time to wait it out and let God do what He is gonna do.
 There’s no need to stress about it.
 Stay encouraged and do not worry about the “How” or the “When”.
 During this time get to work on building your character.
 Become the best version of you.
 Continue your intimate relationship with God and get busy on the assignments God has already given you.
-Pray for your future husband whenever the Spirit leads you to do so.
+Pray for your future husband or marriage if the Spirit leads you to do so.
 Be patient because God’s timing is not our own, and be flexible because changes in our plans can happen.
-Most of all stay encouraged and do not worry about the “How” or the “When”.
-Surrender your love life to God and see first hand how faithful He is.
+Regardless I will trust the Lord and surrender my will to His.